HuynhKevin/Transpiler/README.md

 python3 transpileur.py
 ```

-You will already already some predictions made by myself.
+You will already have some predictions made by myself.
 If you want to make more predictions, you can do it with the binary that have been created:
 ```sh
 ./a.out [feature1] [feature2]